Why Consider a Dementia Community?

 Maybe your loved one adores swimming.
 Does the community have a swimming pool?
 Is it a shallow pool with no drop-off?
 Does the pool have plenty of handrails?
 Is the pool spotlessly clean?
 Are there lifeguards on hand?
 Does it lock up tight at night?

 Do not ignore your loved one’s request for a way to see or visit nature.
-In 2001, Dr. Howard Frumkin published an article on the priceless medical value of a patient looking into a natural outdoor setting; healing is faster and more complete.
+In 2001 an article was published on the priceless medical value of a patient looking into a natural outdoor setting; healing is faster and more complete.
 Since then, his research has been even more convincing.
 A beautiful view may be exactly what a dementia community needs.

 In the UK, one of the elderly care facilities has approximately 200 residents.
 There are three facilities for the daycare of pre-school aged children on the same property.
 Every day one group of the children visits the residents.
 They talk, play games and watch the children as they grow.
 This is only one delightful way for your loved one to stay feeling young, engaged and a great way to keep the patient entertained.